sim-plicity/Team-Manager/README.md

 # Team-Manager
-Repository for our unified configuration, monitoring and management application
+Repository for our unified configuration, monitoring and management application.